 The amendments in this update are intended to simplify the accounting for certain financial instruments with characteristics of liabilities and equity, including convertible instruments and contracts on an entity's own equity.
 The ASU is part of the FASB's simplification initiative, which aims to reduce unnecessary complexity in U.S. GAAP.
 For public business entities that are not smaller reporting companies, the ASU's amendments are effective for fiscal years beginning after December 15, 2021, and interim periods within those fiscal years.
 For all other entities, the effective date is for fiscal years beginning after December 15, 2023, and interim periods within those fiscal years.
 The guidance may be early adopted for fiscal years beginning after December 15, 2020, and interim periods within those fiscal years.
-The Company adopted ASU 2020-06 did not have a material impact on the Company's financial statements.
+The Company adopted ASU 2020-06 effective July 1, 2021.
+The adoption of ASU 2020-06 did not have a material impact on the Company's financial statements.